-5% off when ordering 2 or more Berkey Systems: BERKEY5
+5% off when ordering a Berkey System plus an accessory: BERKEY5

 *** Must ship to same address.
 Must be purchased at the same time on the same order. ***